CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/rest-odata-api/custom-views.md

 # Custom Views

-## What is CompuTec AppEngine Custom View?

-CompuTc AppEngine provides a mechanism for encapsulating complex database queries as simple structures.
+CompuTec AppEngine Custom Views are a powerful feature designed to simplify data access for both developers and users.

-### Features
+## Key Features

 - simplified data consumption in Web API client or UI
 - supports OData V4